locana-co/PGRestAPI/docs/Ubuntu_Install.md

 	settings.pg.port = '5432';
 	settings.pg.database = 'test';

-If you're using TileStream to serve static map caches, you can reference that instance:

-	settings.tilestream.host = "54.212.254.185";
-	settings.tilestream.path = "/api/Tileset";
-	settings.tilestream.port = "8888";

 If there are tables or views you don't want published, add them to the 'noFlyList' array: